sajeethphilip/DBNN_py/README.md

 The adaptive learning process in the code follows a specific strategy for including new examples based on misclassifications.
 Here's how it works:

 ## Initial Training Set Creation
-The process starts by selecting one example per class from the dataset to form the initial training set[1].
+The process starts by selecting one example per class from the dataset to form the initial training set.
 This ensures the representation of all classes from the beginning.
+### cardinality_tolerance": -1
+means the exact resolution of the input data will be used for analysis.
+If set to a positive number, the decimals will be rounded to that precision.
+###   "random_seed": -1,
+means the input data will be randomised before analysis.
+A positive number can be used to get the exact data split for testing and training.
 ## Adaptive Learning Loop
 The key components of the adaptive learning process are: